rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 \end{tabular}
 \end{center}

+\motivdef an abstract circuit is simpler than a directed acyclic graph; target vertex; gate, of a given wire is not immediately extractable from the relation.
+Yet it is minimally sufficient to compute the circuit; a simpler structure for proofs.
+In the theory of properads, an abstract circuit models a colored pasting scheme[@yau2015-ssec8.2].

-- *naming convention*: A gadget is a composition of gates (we will define notation for composition later).
+It is worth clarifying the naming conventions.
+A gadget is a composition of gates (we will define notation for gate and gadget composition as the build predicate later).
 Thus an abstract circuit is a gadget as well.
 However when we say circuit, we may refer to the following:

 - *abstract circuit* - The top level / global gadget; for program $f$, in the context of some discussion.
 - *trace table* - The concatenation of all constraints as a table. (we will define this later).
 - *arguments to core plonk* - The values $(R,X,W)$ or $(R,X,\bot)$.

 \begin{definition}[Build State]